Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-vasp.md

 ## Import Interpolated Set

-The **Interpolated Set** generated in [this other tutorial](../../materials/interpolated-sets.md) under the name "NEB SET", containing the initial, final and a total of 10 intermediate images of the H3 molecule under investigation, should then be [selected and imported](../../../jobs-designer/actions-header-menu/select-materials.md) into the ["Materials Viewer" Tab](../../../jobs-designer/materials-tab.md) of the NEB VASP job being [designed](../../../jobs-designer/overview.md).
+The constrained **Interpolated Set** generated in [this other tutorial](../../materials/interpolated-sets.md) under the name "NEB CONSTRAINED SET", containing the initial, final and a total of 3 intermediate images of the H3 molecule under investigation, should then be [selected and imported](../../../jobs-designer/actions-header-menu/select-materials.md) into the ["Materials Viewer" Tab](../../../jobs-designer/materials-tab.md) of the NEB VASP job being [designed](../../../jobs-designer/overview.md).
 This is done by [selecting](../../../entities-general/actions/select.md) all images contained in the set at the moment of import.

 ## Animation

-We demonstrate the above-mentioned steps involved in the creation and execution of an NEB-based reaction energy profile computation on H3 molecules using the [VASP](../../../software-directory/modeling/vasp/overview.md) simulation engine in the following animation.
+We demonstrate the above-mentioned steps involved in the creation and execution of an NEB-based reaction energy profile computation on H3 molecules, using the [VASP](../../../software-directory/modeling/vasp/overview.md) simulation engine, in the following animation.

 It can be deduced from the final results for the energy reaction profile, available under the [Results tab](../../../jobs/ui/results-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md), that the size of the activation barrier in this case is of 0.2 eV, in agreement with the outcome of the [other NEB Tutorial](reaction-profile-qe.md).